craiggraham/dance-code-of-conduct/social-guidelines.md

 overwhelming for your partner.

+## Clothing

+There isn't a general dress code for dancing Zouk.
+You should wear what you are comfortable with.
+That said, you should avoid wearing things that might get caught during a dance.
+This means that you should avoid wearning necklaces, bracelets and watches.
+It is also better for leaders to avoid wearing button-up shirts as the follower's hair can be tangled in the buttons.

+Due to the position of the close embrace it is also standard for leaders to empty their front-right pockets whilst dancing.
+Other pockets are fine to use.

 ## Dating & Pick up lines

 Social dancing is a great way to meet new people, however we come to enjoy the dance, not to be hit